fiy2W/mri_seq2seq/nnseq2seq/docs/how_to_use_nnseq2seq.md

     -c CONFIG \         # CONFIG in [2d, 3d]
     -f FOLD_ID \        # FOLD_ID in [0, 1, 2, 3, 4, all]
     -chk CKPT_NAME      # CKPT_NAME in [checkpoint_final.pth, checkpoint_latest.pth, checkpoint_best.pth].
 Default is checkpoint_final.pth
+    --infer_all         # inference all the results

 # run with command
-nnSeq2Seq_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -d DATASET_ID -c CONFIG -f FOLD_ID -chk CKPT_NAME
+nnSeq2Seq_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -d DATASET_ID -c CONFIG -f FOLD_ID -chk CKPT_NAME --infer_all
 ```

-If you only want to output segmentation, add a `--segment_only` to the inference command.
+Using `--infer_all` to output all the results for each subject.
+If you only want to output some results, add tags for the corresponding results, e.g., `--infer_input` for normalized input images, `--infer_segment` for segmentation, `--infer_translate` for image-to-image translation, `--infer_fusion` for image fusion, `--infer_latent` for latent space, and `--infer_map` for image-differentiation map.

 The results in `OUTPUT_FOLDER` look like this:
 ```